logzio/logz-docs/_source/user-guide/alerts/correlated-alert.md

 ##### Trigger conditions

-When the alert has 2 queries, you can set a single condition for each of your queries, and a single severity level.
+When an alert has 2 queries, you can set a single condition for each of your queries, and a single severity.

+As usual, each query can take a different time frame and a different condition for a selected field.

 ![Conditions and severity for correlated alerts](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/correlated-trigger-conditions.png)